So you want to switch to vegan friendly makeup?

-The hottest niche topic in beauty, is vegan.
+The hottest niche topic in beauty now is vegan.
 Lots of buzz-words are being slammed left and right natural, green, clean, plant based, organic, cruelty-free.
 It’s difficult to understand what it means when it comes to beauty.

 For this article let’s look at vegan makeup.
 Is vegan makeup better for your skin?

 Let´s first look at what is vegan makeup?
 Simply put its makeup without any animal ingredients according to The Vegan Society in UK.
 A certifying body in the UK and first company to create the word “vegan” in 1944.

 The manufacture and/or development of the makeup product, and where applicable its ingredients, must not involve, or have involved, the use of any product, by-product or derivative.
 Common animal-derived ingredients found in most conventional makeup include beeswax, lanolin and carmine.